DennisEzell/ASP-.NET-practice/README.md

       <li>This means multiple classes of the same type (user for example) will be generated if they differ by a single name/value pair</li>
     </ul>
   </li>
-  <li>Wheat we will probably do is just create POCOs that represent what we need from the JSON response
+  <li>What we will probably do is just create POCOs that represent what we need from the JSON response
     <ul>
       <li>We will name our properties what we like and map them to the associated JSON property using: [JsonProperty("xx")]</li>
       <li>